 - 13 May

-Above: Mylochromis ericotaenia Photo by Rick Borstein.
+Above: Protomelas annectens.
+Photo by Rick Borstein.
 Video available below.

-Mylochromis ericotaenia, is a large, mouthbrooding haplochromine cichlid from Lake Malawi, Africa.
-This fish was first typed by Regani in 1922.
+Protomelas annectens is a mouthbrooding cichlid from Lake Malawi, Africa.
+It was first typed by Regan in 1922.